 When I began considering an extended period of travel, it was, in part, because I needed a change.
 I had been deeply disappointed and derailed by an overturning in my life and I needed distance.
-I was physically, emotionally and spiritually depleted and I was no longer willing to continue in a way of life that was draining the life out of me.
-I needed to lay new tracks toward respite, renewal, and relief.
+I was physically, emotionally and spiritually depleted and I needed to lay new tracks toward respite, renewal, and relief.

 Like Gustave Flaubert, I was eager to be “transplanted by the winds.”
 Like Charles Baudelaire, I was eager to be in the places of departure and arrival, eager to be aboard machines of motion.
 Like Edward Hopper, I was seeking the poetry in a train car, the sanctuary in a coffee shop, the message in a neon sign.
 Like Alexander von Humboldt, I was seeking knowledge, an expansion of my understanding of the world and its workings.
 Like William Wordsworth, I craved the restorative power of nature.

 BUT, ultimately, foundationally–through and through–what I needed most was the ministry of the sublime.
 I needed to hear from God.
 I wanted to connect with His artistry in nature and be awed by His power breathed in and through the created order.
 My spirit craved healing and I was eager to paint what I learned and saw and felt and heard and smelled–all that I experienced with every sense and every fiber of my being—with words and photographs and sketches.